Aloha! The Book Doctors are headed to Hawaii.

 Who Should Attend

 Any writer looking to get successfully published will benefit immensely from coming to this conference.
-And frankly, any human will benefit immensely from coming to Hawaii.
+And frankly, any human will benefit immensely from coming to Kauai.
 Whether it’s in-depth writing instruction with some of the best authors and teachers in the world, or learning about the publishing business from industry insiders, or actually meeting an agent who could take you on as a client, the Kauai Writers Conference will be a boon for writers at all stages in their careers.